TheRealOne78/pybattery/readme.md

 To use this, you need to have linux installed

 Install adb with `(sudo) apt install adb`.
-A internet connection is required.
+An internet connection is required.

 Install as well python3 to run this py file with `(sudo) apt install python3`.
-Again, a internet connection is required to install python3.
+Again, an internet connection is required to install python3.

 Run the code with `python3 ./pybattery.py`.

-Note that you need to trigger usb debbuging in developer options in your phone you want to experiment this.
+Note that you need to trigger usb debbuging in developer options in your phone if you want to experiment with this.

 In case you want to restore the battery level to normal, use `adb adb shell dumpsys battery restore` or just restart your phone.